 There are federal bankruptcy exemptions and state bankruptcy exemptions.
 The state in which you reside determines whether you must use federal exemptions or state exemptions.
 State bankruptcy exemptions vary.

 Before filing Chapter 7, it is important to review the bankruptcy exemptions available in your state to assess your risk of losing property if you file under Chapter 7.
 If your assets are in danger in Chapter 7, you might want to consider filing Chapter 13.
 In Chapter 13, you can protect assets with equity above the allowed exemptions by paying a little extra each month through your repayment plan.

-NOLO has a list of states that allow federal bankruptcy exemptions.
-Bankruptcy exemptions can change.
+NOLO lists those states that allow for federal bankruptcy exemptions.
+However, bankruptcy exemptions can change.
 Therefore, you must make sure you review the most current information available for your state regarding bankruptcy exemptions before choosing between Chapter 7 and Chapter 13.